 Being blessed is the uncanny, innate ability to succeed in spite of adversity – not a problem-free life!

+Being blessed does not mean being problem-free.
+Daniel is living proof of that.
+In spite of doing everything right, other leaders sought to take him down.
+In fact, it was because he was living rightly before God that he was tossed into a den of hungry lions.
 What did Daniel do?
 He went into his house, he knelt down before God and prayed “…as he had been doing previously“.
 In an instant, everything had changed around Daniel.
 His life was now under grave threat and he was well aware of it, yet within Daniel himself, nothing changed.
 He had a lifestyle of worship.
 Daniel 6:10 says he “gave thanks” before His God.
-That word “thanks” is the Aramaic equivalent of the Hebrew word “yadah”, one of the seven Hebrew words for praise.
+That word “thanks” is the Aramaic equivalent of the Hebrew word “yadah”, one of the seven Hebrew words for praise!